b-around/jobs-autoscale-demo/README.md

 ## NOT WORKING/NOT TESTED
-- Future update will also include an option to save the ouptut to extenral persistent storage
+- Future update will include an option to save outputs onto persistent storage

 ## GIT REPO OVERVIEW
 The high-level structure of the repository is:
 - **api-module:** an API component that receives a list of items to be processed and writes it to the queue
-- **queue-module:** a queue componnent supported by a redis server that stores queued items
+- **queue-module:** a queue component supported by a redis server that stores queued items
 - **worker-module:** a worker module that consists of a back-end app that reads items from the queue and processes them
-- **shared:** openshift and bash scripts that provide general funcionality or are used by multiple modules
+- **shared:** OpenShift and bash scripts that provide general functionality or are used by multiple modules

 ## ENVIRONMENT SETUP AND INITIALIZATION